-Communication: JALCText
+Communication: JALCText for Early Alerts

 John A. Logan College offers a text/email messaging system (JALCtext).
-The system allows students and staff to receive text and/or email messages about emergencies and school closures.
-In addition, registered users can choose to receive information about various other campus activities through this system (alumni information, athletic scores, performance series information, etc.).
+The system allows students and staff to receive text and/or email messages about emergencies, weather alerts, and school closures.
 This service is offered at no charge to the user, except for the wireless carrier's text message charge (if applicable).
-To register, go to JALCtext and create an account.
+This is an opt in system; to register, go to JALCtext and create an account.